Constantin von Economo: Von Economo neurons

-The term "von Economo neurons" or spindle neurons has been given to large bipolar nerve cells identified by von Economo in layer V of the anterior cingulate and fronto-insular cortex.
+The name "von Economo neurons", or spindle neurons, has been given to large bipolar nerve cells identified by von Economo in layer V of the anterior cingulate and fronto-insular cortex.

 Progressive cerebration

 For von Economo, cerebration meant the evolution of the mind through generations, the increase of the brain mass, and the acquisition of new "organs of thought" due to differentiation of cortical areas.
-In this context, Economo was interested in "élite brains."
-He hoped to find microstructural characteristics in these brains distinguishing them from "average brains."
+In this context, Economo was interested in "élite brains".
+He hoped to find microstructural characteristics in these brains distinguishing them from "average brains".